REACH OUT TODAY

 Residential Treatment in Costa Mesa, Irvine, and Huntington Beach

-After successfully completing medical detox, you’ll transition to residential treatment, also known as inpatient treatment.
+After completing medical detox, you’ll transition to residential treatment, also known as inpatient treatment.
 Our Southern California residential treatment program offers highly structured environments and experts in treating addiction to stimulants like Adderall.

 There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.
 In addition to individual and group counseling, you’ll also have access to leisure activities and family support services.